JWBrunkow/DiscordMusicBot/README.md

 ## Functionality
 <strong>/play</strong> (song name/ url here) <br>
 * Will either access the URL and play the song, or will search Youtube for the top result of the entered keywords and play that.
-* If something else is already playing, it will add the song to a queue to be played after the current song finishes or is skipped.
+* If something else is already playing, it will add the song to a queue to be played after the current song finishes or is skipped. <br>
 <strong>/queue</strong> <br>
-* Returns the names of all songs currently in the queue.
+* Returns the names of all songs currently in the queue. <br>
 <strong>/nowplaying</strong> <br>
-* Returns the name, author and URL of the song currently being played
+* Returns the name, author and URL of the song currently being played. <br>
 <strong>/skip</strong> <br>
-* Skips the currently playing song, either playing the next song in the queue or stopping play if there is nothing else in the queue.
+* Skips the currently playing song, either playing the next song in the queue or stopping play if there is nothing else in the queue. <br>
 <strong>/repeat</strong> <br>
-* A toggle (set to false by default) which repeats a song once its finished.
+* A toggle (set to false by default) which repeats a song once its finished. <br>
 <strong>/stop</strong> <br>
-* Stops songs playing and clears queue.
+* Stops songs playing and clears queue. <br>

 ### Known issues
 * After <strong>/stop</strong> is used, bot will sometimes be unable to start playing again.